FlingSmash

 FlingSmash is an action video game developed by Artoon and published by Nintendo for the Wii.
-It was announced on Nintendo's press site on June 2, 2009, during E3 2009.
 The game requires the use of the Wii MotionPlus peripheral.
 Nintendo introduced the Wii Remote Plus, a variation of the Wii Remote with features of the MotionPlus, which is bundled with the game.
 It was released in November 2010 in North America, Europe, and Japan.
 The game borrows heavily from the paddleball concept and consists of players using the Wii Remote to hit the character, Zip, towards obstacles and collectable items.

 Plot

 The game is set on the fictional Suthon Island.
 It is said to hold the power to protect the world from harm, which was protected by a large palm tree and watched over by the nature spirits in the island.
 Before the game, the antagonist, Omminus, takes over the island in order to rule the world.
 As a result, the palm tree begins to wither and the princess becomes ill.
 The leader of the nature spirits recalls an old legend about a hero using sacred pearls to restore the peace.
 He finds the treasure chest where the hero, Zip, resides.
 Zip, and a friend from the neighboring Eesturn Island, Pip, set out to retrieve the pearls and defeat Omminus.